Claypot Yee Mee Noodles (Prawn)

 This is the yee mee (yi mein/伊面) I used.
 They are actually dry egg noodles.
 The usual packet comes in bigger bundle of noodles of about 75g each.
 I prefer this “shabu shabu” pack as the noodles come in smaller bundles.
 With the one I bought (pictured above), one bundle of noodles is about 35g.
 For small eaters like me, one bundle is enough.
 For people with normal appetite, use two bundles instead or buy the other bigger pack.

 This is the prepared prawns.
-With the sharp edges are all trimmed, only the body shell is removed for ease of marinating and eating.
-Leaving the head and tail on also helps the prawns remain plump after cooking.
+With the sharp edges are trimmed, only the body shell is removed for ease of marinating and eating.
+Leaving the head and tail on helps the prawns remain plump after cooking.

 Keeping the prawn head while cooking has another benefit: The umami of the prawn head provides an additional oomph to the soup.